dairy products with eggs

 If you have a farmer’s market in your area, you should visit it and meet the people who grow the organic food.
 Many may not offer foods that are labeled as organically grown (because of the expense of having their farm certified as organic) but may grow their produce using the same principles.

 Also, you should look into whether there are any Community Supported Agriculture groups (CSAs) in your area.
-These groups are a way to support and buy organic foods directly from farmers; because you make a commitment to buy for the growing season, it’s usually less expensive.
+These groups are a way to support and buy organic foods directly from farmers; because you commit to buying for the growing season, it’s usually less expensive.